Finding out that you are pregnant is fantastic news but then come the practicalities of juggling two jobs – your career and growing a baby!

 The first trimester can be tiring –especially when you may not want to tell colleagues your new-person news just yet.
 You can help yourself by staying hydrated and eating little and often.
 Choose your snacks shrewdly as a chocolate high leads to a sugar low that won’t help in the long run.
 Opt for fruit or vegetable crudités and dips.

-Being pregnant can make some women feel forgetful, perhaps because it is easy to be pre-occupied with thoughts of what lies beneath the bump.
+Being pregnant can make some women feel forgetful, also known as ‘baby brain’.
 Keeping lists and notes and staying organised can help you to remain professional while pregnant.